rfdavid/rfdavid.github.io/_posts/2022-08-31-influence-functions.markdown

 $$ \frac{1}{n} I(z, z_{test}) $$ approximately measures **the impact of $$z$$ on $$z_{test}$$**.
 This is based on the assumption that the underlying loss function is strictly {% include def.html term="convex" %} in the parameters $$\theta$$.
+Some loss functions are not differentiable ({% include def.html term="hinge loss" %}), so in this case, one of the contributions of Koh's work is to approximate to a differentiable region right at the margin.

 ## Influence Functions on Groups

 As previously seen, the influence functions measure the impact of a training point in a single testing point.
 They are based on first-order
-{% include def.html term="Taylor approximation" %}, whereas is fairly accurate
+{% include def.html term="Taylor approximation" %}, which is fairly accurate
 for small changes.
-In order to study the effect of large group of training points, {% cite NEURIPS2019_a78482ce %} analyses this phenomenum where influence functions can be used for some particular cases.
+In order to study the effect of a large group of training points, {% cite NEURIPS2019_a78482ce %} analyze this phenomenon where influence functions can be used for some particular cases.
 It can be written as the sum of the influences of individual points in a group: